gridwalks/veeva-vault-integration/README.md

 - Download the underlying file via proxied endpoint.
 - **Index Documents** button to process Veeva documents with AI summarization.
 - View AI-generated document summaries in the indexed documents tab.
+- **Chat with Documents** button to ask questions about indexed documents using AI.
+- Select specific documents to chat with or chat with all indexed documents.

 ## Document Indexing Features